gioblu/PJON/documentation/routing.md

   router.loop();
 }
 ```
+Consider that exists also `PJONRouter3` able to handle up to 3 buses, and `PJONRouter` able to handle an array of buses. `PJONRouter` can be used also in local mode, although, because the hop count field is not included, the network topology cannot include loops.

 ### DynamicRouter
-The [PJONDynamicRouter](/examples/ARDUINO/Network/SoftwareBitBang/Router/DynamicRouter) is a router that also populates a routing table of remote (not directly attached) buses observing traffic.
+The [PJONDynamicRouter](/examples/routing/ARDUINO/Network/DynamicRouter/DynamicRouter.ino) is a router that also populates a routing table of remote (not directly attached) buses observing traffic.
 It can offer the same features provided by the `PJONRouter` class with no need of manual configuration.
 To do so, the `PJONDynamicRouter` class uses a routing table that is dynamically updated, for this reason uses more memory if compared with `PJONRouter`.
 Use the `PJON_ROUTER_TABLE_SIZE` constant to configure the number of entries that are `100` by default.
 ```cpp
                  ________
     Bus 0.0.0.3 |        | Bus 0.0.0.4